Build5Nines/az-kung-fu/CONTRIBUTE.md

 # Contribute to azure-cli-kung-fu
 Thanks for your interest!
-We would love to see your the Kung Fu!
+We would love to see your az kung fu!

 ## Branching
 Please fork the project create a branch from Master.